NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/HL7FHIRUKCoreDesignandDevelopmentApproach/Home/Asset-Design/Metadata-Design/NamingSystem.status.page.md

 Note: when the status changes, such as draft to active, or to retired, the date SHALL also be updated.
 The version number SHALL stay the same, unless other amendments are carried out to the asset.
 Retired assets SHALL NOT be deleted from GitHub.

+Note: draft assets should be created with a version of 0.0.1

 ---